-How Much Should You Actually Spend on Google Ads?
+How Much Should I Spend on Google Ads?
+A Clear, Math‑Driven Budget Guide

-A Clear, Compassionate, Math‑Driven Guide To Finding You Minimum Viable Budget In Google Ads
+A Clear, Compassionate, Math‑Driven Guide To Finding Your Minimum Viable Google Ads Budget

 Last week I met with someone on Google Meets who was trying to figure out their Google Ads budget, and they looked…tired.

-My Google Ads coaching client was not confused, not clueless, rather just overwhelmed by the sheer amount of conflicting advice out there about spending money on Google Ads.
+My Google Ads coaching client, like many a business owner, was not confused, not clueless, rather just overwhelmed by the sheer amount of conflicting advice out there about how to spend money wisely on Google Ads.

 Then they asked the question almost everyone asks at some point: